Tsosib Sumkyil Township: Name

 The Sumkyil Chu stream flows through a wide enough valley to support several farming villages along its course, including Manja (曼扎 (Màn zhā)), Tuntun (顿堆 (Dùn duī)) and Azire (阿孜热 (Ā zī rè)).
-The reference to Sumkyil in the name of the township could be also to the entire Sumkyil valley.
+The reference to Sumkyil in the name of the township could also to the entire Sumkyil valley.

 The historical name of the region was Tsotso, or Tocho.

 Geography

 The region of the Tsosib Sumkyil Township is entirely mountainous, with the western parts belonging to the Zanskar Range and the eastern parts belonging to the Ladakh Range.
 The Pare Chu river flows between the two, entering the region from Rupshu in the north.
 Several tributaries drain into the river from both the sides, with the Sumkyil Chu being one of the last.
 The Sumkyil Chu valley is well-populated with several farming villages dotting the valley.
 After the junction with Sumkyil Chu, the Pare Chu river flows southwest and enters Indian territory between Tsosib and Kaurik.